vaqMAD/TimeMate/README.md

   - Easy to extend and plug into new features.

 - **Containerized Multi-Service Setup**
-  - Docker Compose orchestrates the web app, database, cache, and Celery workers.
+  - Docker Compose orchestrates the web app, database and cache.

 - **Agile-Friendly Repository**
   - Feature-branch workflow with clear Git history.
-  - Detailed README with flow diagrams and usage examples.